gmc-code/PC-Python/docs/turtle/turtle_square_progressions.rst

 ----------------------------------------------------

 | The code below uses a definition block to draw a square.
-| The function has parameters to specify the side length and the staring position of the bottom left vertex.
+| The function has parameters to specify the side length and the starting position of the bottom left vertex.
 | The function also requires the turtle to be passed as an argument so it can be referred to.
 | Before the for-loop, the turtle is repositioned without drawing the movement; **penup** and **pendown** are needed for that.
 | The initial heading defaults to 0, which is acrosss to the right.